nnienaber2/conduct/user-agreement.md

 Except to the extent applicable law provides otherwise, this Agreement between you and Era of Health and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of Washington, without regard to conflict of law provisions.
 You and Era of Health agree to submit to the exclusive jurisdiction and venue of the courts located in the City and County of Seattle, Washington.

 ### 6. Non-Assignability
-Era of Health may assign or delegate this User Agreement and/or the Era of Health Privacy Statement, in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
-You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.
+Era of Health may assign or delegate this User Agreement and/or the Era of Health Privacy Statement, in whole or in part, to any person or entity at any time with or without your consent, including the license grant.
+You may not assign or delegate any rights or obligations under the User Agreement or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.

 ### 7. Section Headings and Summaries
 Throughout this Agreement, each section includes titles and brief summaries of the following terms and conditions.
 These section titles and brief summaries are not legally binding.